-Route signs (see Figure 2E-11) should be incorporated as cut-out shields or other distinctive shapes on large directional guide signs.
+Route signs should be incorporated as cut-out shields or other distinctive shapes on large directional guide signs.
 Where the Interstate shield is displayed in an assembly or on the face of a guide sign with U.S. or State Route signs, the Interstate numeral should be at least equal in size to the numerals on the other Route signs.
 The use of independent Route signs should be limited primarily to route confirmation assemblies.

 Route signs and auxiliary signs showing junctions and turns should be used for guidance on approach roads, for route confirmation just beyond entrances and exits, and for reassurance along the freeway or expressway.
-When used along the freeway or expressway, the Route signs should be enlarged as shown in the "Standard Highway Signs" book (see Section 1A.11).
+When used along the freeway or expressway, the Route signs should be enlarged as shown in the "Standard Highway Signs" book.
 When independently mounted Route signs are used in place of Pull-Through signs, they should be located just beyond the exit.